-Each year, more than 800 children age out of Michigan's foster care system, and, for many of this children, being on their own after spending much of their young lives in foster care can be quite frightening.
-Through our transitional living programs at MCHS, we are able to help young men between the ages of 16-20 years old prepare for life as an adult and give them the confidence to succeed academically, professionally and personally throughout adulthood.
+Each year, more than 800 children age out of Michigan's foster care system, and for many of these children, being on their own after spending much of their young lives in foster care can be frightening.
+Through our transitional living programs at MCHS, we are able to help young men between the ages of 16-20 years of age prepare for life as an adult and give them the confidence to succeed academically, professionally, and personally throughout adulthood.

 Young men in our independent living program either work or attend school in addition to taking part in life-skills courses provided by our staff as well as outside individuals and organizations who have a skillset that may interest our boys.
 Topics include: